 Some programming highlights include:

 - ACES Before and After School Care ~ The Park District began the ACES Before and After School program at Spencer Campus in 2007 and now is the sole provider of before and after school care at all New Lenox District #122 campuses.
-This program now serves over 724 students.
-To further address community needs, beginning for the 2013 school year, the Park District will provide the KinderPlus program in conjunction with the Spencer Trail Kindergarten campus.
-This new opportunity will give working parents the opportunity to have their kindergartener in full day-day care.
+This program now serves over 700 students.
+To further address community needs, beginning in 2013, the Park District provided the Spencer Trailblazers program in conjunction with the Spencer Trail Kindergarten campus.
+This opportunity gave working parents the opportunity to have their kindergartener in full day-day care.

 - Camp Programs ~ During the summer months, the Park District offers a wide array of camps to meet the community’s interests including sport, computer, educational and day camps which can accommodate all children from ages 3-12.

 - Athletic Leagues ~ The Park District offers numerous athletic leagues which include adult volleyball, softball or flag football, as well as youth T-ball, soccer, basketball and flag football.
 Currently, there are over 2,000 participants in our youth leagues as well as over 150 teams in our adult leagues.